Slowing the Progression of Myopia in Children Image

 • Tilting their head to look at objects

-• Complaining of a sensitivity to light
+• Complaining of sensitivity to light

 • Sitting too close to the TV